-If the overflowToDisk cache attribute is false, the LRU Element is discarded.
-If true, it is transferred asynchronously to the DiskStore.
+If the overflowToDisk cache attribute is false, the LRU Element is evicted.
+If true, it is flushed asynchronously to the DiskStore.

-47.1.5.
-Is it thread safe to modify Element values after retrieval from a Cache?
+48.1.5 Is it thread-safe to modify Element values after retrieval from a Cache?

 Remember that a value in a cache element is globally accessible from multiple threads.
 It is inherently not thread safe to modify the value.
 It is safer to retrieve a value, delete the cache element and then reinsert the value.